up42/docs/source/going-further/core-concepts.rst

     Example workflow with one data block and two cascaded processing blocks.

-When constructing the workflow in the UP42 console, the connections between blocks are evaluated using their :ref:`input and ouput capabilites <block-capabilities>`.
+When constructing the workflow in the UP42 console, the connections between blocks are evaluated using their :ref:`input and ouput capabilites <block-capabilities>`, specifying the resulting or demanded data type.
-Only blocks with congruent capabilities can be attached to each other.
+Only blocks with congruent capabilities can be attached to each other. **Data blocks** provide **only an ouput capability**, while
+**processing block** provide **both an input and an ouput capability**.

 .. _jobs-definition: